-With all the facts we can clearly say that software testing in startups is a very important and crucial because it provides stakeholders, end users, and developers with vital information regarding the performance and functionality of the software.
+With all the facts we can clearly say that software testing in startups is very important and crucial because it provides stakeholders, end-users, and developers with vital information regarding the performance and functionality of the software.
 The implementation of the testing process can be employed at any point of time in the development process, it also depends on the type of testing method which is chosen for testing.

 Now the software testing in startups can be implemented in two ways, by manual testing or automated testing.

-Manual testing as the name suggests is performed manually by human testers who check the correctness of the software, experience of the users and then report bugs manually.
-On the other hand, automated testing is performed using various lightweight or open source tools like Selenium, Sahi or others.
+Manual testing as the name suggests is performed manually by human testers who check the correctness of the software, experience of the users, and then report bugs manually.
+On the other hand, automated testing is performed using various lightweight or open-source tools like Selenium, Sahi, or others.

-A good testing process involves both types of testing because there are many things which are not detected by automated testing therefore in order to be more precise manual testing is also performed on top of the automated testing.
+A good testing process involves both types of testing because there are many things that are not detected by automated testing therefore in order to be more precise manual testing is also performed on top of the automated testing.
 In many expensive and large custom projects of software development, the requirements are complex and change very frequently.
 So, in order to deal with the changing requirements agile software testing is employed.